polkadot-evm/frontier/docs/accounts.md

 # Unified Accounts

 The second strategy was [originally implemented by Moonbeam](https://docs.moonbeam.network/learn/features/unified-accounts/).
-It consists of using `fp-account` so that  `unified-accounts` is the Account type used for `frame_system::pallet::Config::AccountId`.
+It consists of using `fp-account` so that `AccountId20` is the Account type used for `frame_system::pallet::Config::AccountId`.

 The Runtime's `Signature` type is configured as `EthereumSigner`, which means only `ECDSA` signatures are supported.